ThanushaPR/Recommendation-Model-HR-Analytics/README.md

 Features:

-employee_id: Unique ID for employee
+1.employee_id: Unique ID for employee

-department: Department of employee
+2.department: Department of employee

-region: Region of employment (unordered)
+3.region: Region of employment (unordered)

-education: Education Level
+4.education: Education Level

-gender: Gender of Employee
+5.gender: Gender of Employee

-recruitment_channel: Channel of recruitment for employee
+6.recruitment_channel: Channel of recruitment for employee

-no_ of_ trainings: no of other trainings completed in previous year on soft skills, technical skills etc.
+7.no_ of_ trainings: no of other trainings completed in previous year on soft skills, technical skills etc.

-age: Age of Employee
+8.age: Age of Employee

-previous_ year_ rating: Employee Rating for the previous year
+9.previous_ year_ rating: Employee Rating for the previous year

-length_ of_ service: Length of service in years
+10.length_ of_ service: Length of service in years

-awards_ won?: if awards won during previous year then 1 else 0
+11.awards_ won?: if awards won during previous year then 1 else 0

-avg_ training_ score: Average score in current training evaluations
+12.avg_ training_ score: Average score in current training evaluations

 is_promoted: (Target) Recommended for promotion